 The TAMC right-of-way is essentially clear of physical structures, resulting in minimal demolition activity.
-Earthwork would include clearing and grubbing of approximately 23 acres, removal of some existing concrete and fencing, and export/removal of about 2,000 cubic yards.
-At the proposed 5th Street Station on the MST-owned parcel, existing structures are already scheduled for removal as part of ongoing Fort Ord reuse efforts.
+Earthwork would include clearing and grubbing of approximately 23 acres, removal of some existing concrete and fencing, and overall, material will be balanced on site, requiring no import or export.
+At the proposed 5th Street Station on the MST publicly-owned parcel, existing structures have been removed.